Choose another writer in this calendar:

 Barlach's drawings and sculptures on Russian beggar women belong to his most famous works, which interlinked material and spiritual needs of human beings.
 His characters are solid, reduced into their essential broad geometrical forms, and their eyes are often closed or half-closed.
 Sometimes the facial expressions are primitive, sometimes grotesque or touchingly comic.
 Alone, without any reference to surroundings, Barlach's self-absorbed figures seem to exemplify loneliness and helplessness in front of divine mysteries.
 Art became for Barlach an expression of a spiritual search for God, inner self, and other human beings.
 It has been argued that this vision never changed much further after his visit in Russia, but his figures gadually underwent a transformation from seemingly passive, tortured existence towards spiritual transcendence and inner power.

 From 1907 to 1908 Barlach was an illustrator of the satirical magazine Simplicissimus.
 In one drawing, in which he criticized the German court system, the figure of Justice holds a dented sword in one hand and a tipped scale of justice in the other.
 Following a short stay in Florence Barlach settled with his son in 1910 in Güstrow, an old Mecklenburg town known for its cathedral.
 When World War I broke out, Barlach first greeted it with patriotic enthusiasm.
 He had a very short military training, and after he was exempted from military service he worked in an orphanage.
 Güstrower Tagebuch (1980) reflected his thoughts of the horrors of the ongoing war.
 Barlach's mother, who had suffered from depression, committed suicide in 1920.
-In the mid-1920s, Barlach met Marga Böhmer who became his life companion.
+In the mid-1920s, Barlach met the sculptor Marga Böhmer who became his life companion.
 The rest of his life Barlach spent in Güstrow, in solitude and almost complete seclusion.
-Barlach died on October 24, 1938 in a Rostock hospital.
+Barlach died from heart failure on October 24, 1938, in a Rostock hospital.
 He was buried near his father in Ratzeburg.

 Barlach's first play, Der Tote Tag, was published in 1912 with 27 lithographic illustrations.
 It was an allegory of a mother and son who live in a vast hall in perpetual twilight.
 The son tries unsuccessfully to break away from his mother.
 His quest for his paternal spirit becomes also his search for God in the world outside.
 Eventually the mother commits suicide, and then the son.
 The play introduced some of Barlach's favorite themes – the tension between physical world and spiritual struggle, mysticism and realism, suicide, and the special father-son relationship.
 There is also an autobiographical element, namely, Barlach's battle for the custody of his illegitimate son Nikolaus.
 Der blaue Boll is generally regarded as one of Barlach's best dramas.
 The central character is Squire Boll, a robust country gentleman and hedonist, who contemplates suicide.
 His fate to struggle and suffer is linked to Grete Greendale, who contemplates the murder of her children in order to transform them into pure spirit.